Meghan is shown the royal ropes - by the boss

 When you’re on a training course at work, it’s always best to have the most senior person running it.

-And in a way, that is what the Duchess of Sussex got on Thursday when she accompanied The Queen on a series of engagements in Cheshire.
+And in a way, that is what the Duchess of Sussex got today when she accompanied The Queen on a series of engagements in Cheshire.

-There was one moment when Meghan appeared a little unsure who should get in the car first, but hardly a serious issue.
+There was one moment when Meghan appeared a little unsure about who should get in the car first.

+And another when the Queen shuffled along the back seat which meant Meghan was heading for the wrong door.

 As Meghan Markle, the Duchess appeared at lots of official royal events, but she always had Prince Harry by her side.